jonahmackey/deepseek-s1/README.md

 Short answer: just add them to pyproject.toml under "dependencies".

-Long answer: We have bundled the SIF image with astral-uv.
+Long answer: We have bundled the SIF image with uv.
 On the first run, the SLURM script that we provide will create a venv just for you under `.venv`.
 This venv is almost empty (~27KB) by default, and is overlaid on top of the 10GB of packages provided through the SIF image (vllm, etc.) When you add your custom dependencies to pyproject.toml under "dependencies", these dependencies are installed at the first run, and will be become available alongside existing packages provided through the SIF image.

 **What packages are available in the SIF file?**